top of page

 As part of the Independent Learners Program (ILP), which involves researching a topic you find extremely passionate about, our group of about 10 students met together to discuss our initatives If you are unaware, or even aware, of who Bryan Stevenson and the EJI is, I would reccomend looking at at least one of the following Watch Bryan Stevenson's TED Talk, We Need to Talk About an Injustice Explore the EJI website Bryan Stevenson page Hover over the OUR WORK tab at the top o

-Helping Organize STEM Night at My High School
+Helping Organize STEM Night at My High School: DRY ICE BUBBLES

 Tracking Pollinator Activity in My Local Park